Written By Nik Koulogeorge

 Disliking Kappa Sigma is one of those quiet understandings within FSL.
 The fraternity has made a name for itself by expanding without recognition from college campuses.
-It is one of the largest fraternities in the world, but not a member of the North American Inter-Fraternity Conference (NIC).
-The fraternity shows a general disinterest in the FSL's ideological demands.
+It is one of the largest fraternities in the world, but not a member of the North American Inter-Fraternity Conference (NIC) or any other fraternal umbrella association.
+Kappa Sigma shows a general disinterest in the FSL's ideological demands.

 I do not care much for the video.
 It is a higher-end rush video with a bunch of generic "we are awesome" commentary.
 But in a world of watered-down "shared values" and leadership checklists, Kappa Sigma dares to be different.
 Plus, their members love it.
 Perhaps that's why the fraternity continues its contrarian streak.
 Kappa Sigma's current leaders care more about Kappa Sigma members than external special interests.

-The CEO of Sigma Phi Epsilon embarked on a mini media tour after some high profile hazing deaths in 2017.
-He spoke of a "New Normal," which amounted to an alcohol-free housing policy, media tour, and “elimination” of pledging.
-Basically it was no different than any other fraternity public
+The CEO of Sigma Phi Epsilon embarked on a mini media tour after some high-profile hazing deaths in 2017.
+He spoke of a "New Normal," which amounted to an alcohol-free housing policy, media tour, and de jure elimination of pledging.
+Basically, it was no different than any other FSL public

 pacification relations campaign.